Opinion

 Second, also on summary page 3, the guidance states: “Whilst requirements for the golden thread are only applicable to higher-risk buildings, the overall principles may be applied to all building work.”

 Indeed, based on the Grenfell Inquiry second and final report, we may see the definition of higher-risk buildings refined to take appropriate account of the residents, as well as the structure itself.
 This could lead to much lower buildings becoming ‘higher risk’.
 In my opinion, good practice would be to have a golden thread for all buildings.
-It may be more detailed, the higher the risk rating, and for lower-risk buildings of course not necessarily meet all the legislative requirements, but I don’t think there is any excuse for poor data management of any data.
+It would be more detailed, the higher the risk rating.
+On lower-risk buildings of course, the golden thread need not necessarily meet all the legislative requirements for high-risk buildings, but I don’t think there is any excuse for poor data management of any data.

 What about the occupational phase?